MikeBakinovski/DevOps_Fundamentals/02 Scripting Bash DevOps L1/06 Final Homework/README.md

    for archive - Name_Surname_Bash_Homework1_BashScripting.zip. (ex.
 Ivan_Ivanov_Bash_Homework1_BashScripting.zip)<br/>

 3. All home task artifacts should be attached to the appropriate chapter in learn.<br/>

+Final Homework #1
+TASK
+Company ABC has uncontrolled process of employee’s accounts creation.
+Currently process means adding names, email and other personal data manually to the accounts.csv file without any rules.

+ Department head has decided to improve it based on the naming convention implementation.
+Good idea for newcomers, but what to do with current user’s list?
+You have been asked to help.
+Could you please develop automated way (bash script) and create new accounts_new.csv file based on current accounts.csv and below.

+1)  Need to update column name.

+Name format:  first letter of name/surname uppercase and all other letters lowercase.
+Example: Susan Houston.
+2) Need to update column email with domain @abc.

+Email format: first letter from name and full surname, lowercase.
+Example: shouston@abc.com.
+Emails with the same ID should contain numbers.
+Example: Name Sean Houston, email shouston1@abc.com etc.
+ATTACHMENTS:
+accounts.csv
+DEFINITION OF DONE
+Developed bash script which automatically creates accounts_new.csv and updates columns name and email based on the rules above.

+FINAL TASKS REQUIREMENTS
+You should use Bash for executing required tasks.
+Use clear formatting.
+No errors on execution.
+Use best practices during development.
+Your scripts should be readable.
+Use comments where is needed.
+Use console output and logging to show result of your work FINAL HOMEWORK RESULTS
+Create screenshots containing the following information:
+All screenshots should contain system datetime of your host OS.
+Output of the console with execution result of your code.
+Put all of your  *.sh files into zip archive following naming conventions:

+for scripts - Final_Homework1_BashScripting.sh (ex.
+Final_Homework1_BashScripting.sh)
+for archive - Name_Surname_Bash_Final_Homework1.zip. (ex.
+Ivan_Ivanov_Bash_Final_Homework1.zip)
+All home task artifacts should be attached to the appropriate chapter in learn.